A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Statistically modeling the rotational velocity

 for each galaxy.

-To statistically determine the rotational velocity, we smear each mass component according to its expected resolution\footnote{Since we observe a Gaussian distribution in $\log M$ of the corresponding component, we randomly smear $\log M$ according to a Gaussian distribution and then invert to find the corresponding mass.}.
-The expected velocity, $V_\text{exp}$, is then evaluated based on the sum of each of these smeared mass components and is smeared according to the velocity uncertainty from the fit to the rotation curve.
+To statistically determine the rotational velocity, we smear each mass component according to its expected resolution.\footnote{Since we observe a Gaussian distribution in $\log M$ of the corresponding component, we randomly smear $\log M$ according to a Gaussian distribution and then invert to find the corresponding mass.} The expected velocity, $V_\text{exp}$, is then evaluated based on the sum of each of these smeared mass components and is smeared according to the velocity uncertainty from the fit to the rotation curve.
 This smearing procedure is repeated 1000 times for each galaxy.
-A schematic of this statistical model is illustrated in Fig.~\ref{fig:stat_model}.
+A schematic of this statistical model is illustrated in Figure~\ref{fig:stat_model}.
 From this procedure, we find the expected fraction of the instances where the observed rotational velocity is less than the rotational velocity expected from just the visible mass components, $F(V_\text{obs} < V_\text{exp})$, where $V_\text{obs}$ is the rotational velocity measured at $R_{90}$ from the best-fit rotation curve.
+This is the fraction of galaxies consistent with the null hypothesis.